تبیین شناختی مسئله شر: نقش علوم شناختی در غنیسازی گفتوگوی فلسفی

 Eisa Mohammadinia

-Assistant Professor, Dept. of Islamic Philosophy and Theology, University of Mazandaran, Babolsar, Iran.
+Assistant Professor, Department of Islamic Philosophy and Theology, University of Mazandaran, Babolsar, Iran.

 چکیده English